 Violations are grouped into four classes (Class I, Class II, Class III, and Class IV).
-Before determining the classification of a violation, the Director of Student Support Services will consult with the involved student(s) and school personnel.
-The Director of Student Support Services will determine the classification of the violation and will implement the appropriate disciplinary procedure in a fair and consistent manner.
+Before determining the classification of a violation, the Attendance and Conduct Manager will consult with the involved student(s) and school personnel.
+The Attendance and Conduct Manager will determine the classification of the violation and will implement the appropriate disciplinary procedure in a fair and consistent manner.
 Note: Students may be disciplined for the following violations not only when violations occur during the school day, on school premises, but also when violations occur off campus during school-sponsored activities.